 My first time around was entirely for myself as a potential career option, the second coming back to the sport after years in the wilderness and then finally(?) to help my son who had a growing interest in aviation himself.

-This photo is a nice example of what I mean about pilots being nice if you show an interest.
-As the Piper Cub pilot flew past on his way to an event he saw people waving from the hilltop and taking photos so he came back around closer in to give everyone a better shot.
+This photo is a nice example of what I mean about pilots reciprocating if you show an interest.
+As the Piper Cub pilot flew past on his way to an event, he spotted people waving from the hilltop and taking photos so he came back around closer in to give everyone a better shot.
 I'm certain that no separation or low flying rules were bent, that's just the compression effect of a long lens.
 Everyone appreciated it, especially the kids.

 I have always been fascinated by getting off the well worn paths, away from the tourist traps and the obvious perspectives.
 Getting under the skin of a place can be very revealing and rewarding.